-Challenge-based learning (CBL) is a framework for learning while solving real-world Challenges.
-The framework is collaborative and hands-on, asking all participants (learners, teachers, families, and community members) to identify Big Ideas, ask good questions, discover and solve Challenges, gain in-depth subject area knowledge, develop 21st-century skills, and share their thoughts with the world.
+One of Learnlife’s learning methodologies is challenge-based learning (CBL) which is a framework for learning while solving real-world challenges.
+The framework is collaborative and hands-on, asking all participants (learners, teachers, families, and community members) to identify Big Ideas, ask good questions, discover and solve challenges, gain in-depth subject area knowledge, develop 21st-century skills, and share their thoughts with the world.

 The challenge-based learning framework emerged from the Apple Classrooms of Tomorrow—Today project initiated in 2008 by Apple, Inc. to identify the essential design principles of a 21st-century learning environment.
 Challenge-based learning builds on the foundation of experiential learning.
 The framework is informed by innovative ideas from education, media, technology, entertainment, recreation, the workplace, and society.